-Michigan · UFT
+Michigan · UPH

 Upholstery & Fabric Cleaning Certification in Michigan

-Get certified in Upholstery & Fabric Cleaning (UFT) online through NISCR's self-paced Michigan program with a same-day certificate.
+Get certified in Upholstery & Fabric Cleaning (UPH) online through NISCR's self-paced Michigan program with a same-day certificate.
 Learn fabric identification, safe cleaning agents, and stain removal for furniture and textiles in Michigan homes, offices, and rental properties.

 100% online & self-paced — your certificate the same day, anywhere in Michigan.